deepjavalibrary/djl/example/examples.md

 Joule examples
 ==============

-This module contains example project to demonstrate how developer can use Joule API.
+This module contains example projects to demonstrate how developers can use the Joule API.

 There are three examples in this project: